Course List

 • Discussions with clinicians in each disease area

-Molecular Biology (Spring)
+Molecular Cell Biology (Spring)

 The course provides instruction in the structure of DNA and RNA, and basic molecular processes like DNA replication, transcription, splicing and translation.
 Specific topics include comparison of prokaryotic and eukaryotic mechanisms of replication and transcription, mRNA and protein stability, genetics and epigenetics.
 Molecular based technologies, including siRNA, gene identification and transgenics are also discussed.